 Classes are open to Tribal members and to the general public.

 Check out the Tribal calendar on our home page for class topics and details.

 Also, please visit the resource library at Tribal Hall for printed Health and Wellness materials on various health topics such as:

-Sleep Apnea, Diabetes, Dental Care, Suicide Prevention, Women's Health and Breast Care, Care-giving, Flu Season, Prescription Medication Abuse
+Sleep Apnea, Diabetes, Dental Care, Suicide Prevention, Women's Health and Breast Care, Care-giving, Flu Season, Prescription Medication Abuse, Nutrition, Heart and Stroke